Binary Tree Recursive/Level Traversal

 Before reading this article, you should first learn:

-Having understood the basic concepts and special types of binary trees, this article will explain how to traverse and access the nodes of a binary tree.
+After understanding the Basic Concepts of Binary Trees and Some Special Types of Binary Trees, this article will explain how to traverse and access the nodes of a binary tree.

 Recursive Traversal (DFS)